hydroglobe-ec/ecube2021/README.md

 # HydroGlobe Demo - EarthCube 2021 Annual Conference

+To launch the HydroGlobe tool on binder please click here:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hydroglobe-ec/ecube2021/HEAD?urlpath=apps%2Fbin%2FHydroglobe.ipynb)

 This is a demo of the HydroGlobe tool for the EarthCube 2021 Annual Conference.